Alethio36/mediastack/README.md

 need to write a script to
 1) install docker (done)
 2) install nordvpn and wireguard (done)
-3) pull the wireguard key and place it into compose file
+3) pull the wireguard key and place it into compose file (done)
 4) update docker images
 5) prune docker images
 6) configure storage options for containers (this will need to interact with the compose file) and create said directories as well
-7) update host system
+7) update host system (done)
-8) perform a ip and dns leak test on all containers
+8) perform a ip and dns leak test on all containers (done, but needs to berefined insomuch as configuring the gluetun container to use specific dns servers)

 stretch goals
 1) only install wanted apps
 2) auto configure all the arr apps with eachother
-3) setup dns, proxy, and ssl with the apps
+3) setup dns, proxy, and ssl with the apps for lan acess
 4) setup jellyfin and jellyseerr to work with cloudflare tunnell